ChristopherHoy/S2STechnical/S2STechBackendAPI/README.md

 I have created response objects to handle the responses.
 This increases the structure of the API and keeps the responses predictable.
 * **Validatable:**
 I have created a custom request object that is used in all the controllers.
 This increases the details on the error and helps maintain the structure of the code.
+* **The use of MySQL**: Most of my experience has been with MySQL.
+It is easy to install and use, It is a robust, fast and highly scalable database with additional security features such as encryption and authentication plugins.

 # Setup:
 * See SETUP.md for setup instructions